 After the encrypted stateful mount setup is complete, we run crash-reporter.conf which sets the crash path back to the persistent storage crash directory and initializes any system state that depends on it.

 Then during boot, but not in the critical path, we run crash-boot-collect.conf to gather up any previous crashes in the system.
 For example, if the system had rebooted due to a kernel panic, or some firmware (like the EC) had crashed.
 This also includes crashes that occurred during early boot before persistent storage was available: such crashes are stored into

 /var/spool/crash once boot completes.

-We background the anomaly_detector to monitor for system “anomalies” for which a notification mechanism is not available.
-This daemon operates by monitoring syslog messages via inotify.
+We run the anomaly_detector in the background to monitor for system “anomalies” for which a notification mechanism is not available.
+This daemon operates by monitoring syslog messages at a predefined interval.
 Depending on the anomaly, it generates crashes and D-Bus signals.

 At this point, if no crashes occur, nothing ever happens!
 And of course, since we never have bugs, that's precisely what happens!

-If a Chrome (browser) process crashes, crash_reporter will be called by the kernel, but we actually ignore things at that point.
+If a Chrome (browser) process crashes, crash_reporter will be called by the kernel, but we actually ignore that invocation.
 Instead, Chrome itself will take care of processing that crash report before calling crash_reporter with the final crash report for queuing.

 Each collector has a

 xxx_test.cc and contain tests for the corresponding